toeverything/affine.pro-legacy/src/blog/2022/09/a-new-docker-image-with-the-server-side-is-coming/index.md

 ![](./053f5beaa7c0098628d027974fdf8a65dd71a937-1280x789.png)
 localhost address

-This update provides you with a brand new Docker container.
+At the time of writing this update, `nightly-server-latest`, provides you with a brand new Docker container.
 Docker is a lightweight virtualization platform based on Linux kernel isolation implementation.
 It allows us to provide you with a unified system environment, which ensures that you'll receive the same smooth feature-rich experience no matter which platform or operating system you deploy on.

 With this update, the self-hosted version of the live demo will automatically synchronize data to the server and store it in the /app/data directory in the container.